Home - Book Preview

 Writing finally began in 2018 as my Dad continued to decline.
 The person he was had mostly left us, but there were still glimmers of the old him there.

 He passed just as the series was coming to an end, a full eight parts.
-The last part was unfortunately shorter that I had intended, as I found it impossible to write.
+The last part was unfortunately shorter that I had intended, as I found it impossible to write for a time after his death.

 I hope you enjoy this story, it means very much to me.